qmonnet/rbpf/README.md

 ### What about safety then?

-Rust has a strong emphasize on safety.
+Rust has a strong emphasis on safety.
 Yet to have the eBPF VM work, some `unsafe` blocks of code are used.
 The VM, taken as an eBPF interpreter, can return an error but should not crash.
 Please file an issue otherwise.